Add DragonPhoenix46 as a friend

 Is Doug Really Running Out of Nostalgic Films to Review?

 There's plenty of more nostalgic movies for Doug to review that has potential for jokes and material.
-The ones that usually come to my mind first are Clifford, She's Out of Control, Kangaroo Jack, House Arrest, Stuart Little 1 & 2, Gumby: The Movie, Heavyweights, Meet the Deedles, Ed, Black Knight, Max Keeble's Big Move, No Holds Barred, 3 Ninjas: High Noon at Mega Mountain, Snow Day, The Rugrats Movie, Nothing But Trouble, Coneheads, The Adventures of Rocky and Bullwinkle, Dudley Do-Right,The Flintstones in Viva Rock Vegas (I can dream that he reviewed as Raoul Puke rather than NC and had Dino Rob as a special guest star), Dude, Where's My Car?, Willy the Sparrow, and the two movies with Sinbad, Houseguest and First Kid.
+The ones that usually come to my mind first are Clifford, She's Out of Control, Kangaroo Jack, House Arrest, Stuart Little 1 & 2, Gumby: The Movie, Heavyweights, Meet the Deedles, Ed, Black Knight, Max Keeble's Big Move, No Holds Barred, 3 Ninjas: High Noon at Mega Mountain, Snow Day, The Rugrats Movie, Nothing But Trouble, Coneheads, Dudley Do-Right,The Flintstones in Viva Rock Vegas (I can dream that he reviewed as Raoul Puke rather than NC and had Dino Rob as a special guest star), Dude, Where's My Car?, Willy the Sparrow, and the two movies with Sinbad, Houseguest and First Kid.
 Heck, those number of movies would have been more than enough to fill the entire year if they were done bi-weekly.
 There is also potentially much better and more original January-themed months for Doug to do like Doggy Month (Bingo, See Spot Run, Beethoven/Beethoven's 2nd, and Air Bud), (nostalgic) Musical/Music Month, Police Academy Month (he'll review two installments each week, save for the last one, Mission to Moscow), and Rankin/Bass (not the Christmas specials) Month.
 Seriously, were those movies less of a top priority for Doug to review?
 Is he too lazy to find other nostalgic movies?
 Does he choose not to review them?
 Can't he think of good jokes and material for them?
 Or is he too cowardly to do some of them?
 Movies like Houseguest and First Kid are extremely unlikely to get an NC treatment, since he and Rob hate Sinbad and they want avoid him like the plague.
 These movies have so much potential and material to make them enjoyable NC reviews, really.
 For movies like Barney's Great Adventure (even their father shares the same name as the purple dinosaur's), Jury Duty, Little Nicky, and Black Sheep (1996), I can understand.
 But what's their excuse for not doing any of the movies that I just mentioned?
 Comparing them to movies such Garbage Pail Kids, Bio-Dome, Baby Geniuses 1 & 2, Son of the Mask, The Cat in the Hat, The Master of Disguise, The Last Airbender, Eight Crazy Nights, and Foodfight! can't be that difficult to sit through.
 But whatever their exact reasons are, I could care less what they review right now, as they are really losing their touch.
 Even if they did do one of the movies I want to see them do, it's already too late.

 Nicolas Cage Month (Really, Those Are His Best Choices?)